 Meditation has been around for ages.
 Until recently, the effects and benefits of meditating were widely contested.
-Fortunately, with the advancement of medicine, research, and technology have helped differentiate what is true from what is a myth and outright lies.
+Fortunately, the advancement of medicine, research, and technology has helped differentiate what is true from what is a myth and outright lies.

 Below, let’s examine what medical bodies and renowned research bodies have found regarding the health benefits of meditating.

 Here are the top meditation benefits backed by research and ascertained by modern medicine.

 Read also our article: Warnings about Meditation (Precautions and Negative Side Effects). – Opens in new tab